mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 27 July 2022 - cleanup much of 08, start on slides for 08, exercises and extra-curriculum next
 * 26 July 2022 - add annotations and images for 08
 * 25 July 2022 - add annotations for 08
 * 24 July 2022 - launched first half of course (notebooks 00-04) in a single video (25+ hours!!!) on YouTube: https://youtu.be/Z_ikDlimN6A